 This doesn’t necessarily mean that your article will be published.
 We may find that it doesn’t stick to the point that your query advertised, or even (heaven forbid) that it is just poorly written.
 But querying does prevent you from doing a lot of work on something that we simply don’t think will work for the publication in question.

 Please include in your query not only a paragraph encapsulating what the subject is you want to write about, but also what sources you plan to use in your research and what your connection is to the topic.
 Why are you interested in this area of research and are you uniquely qualified or connected to the material in some way?

 If your query has been approved for submission, send it as a word processor document (preferably as a .doc, .docx. or .rtf file) along with any graphs, charts, or other content you have created to JournalSubs@sabr.org.

-The preferred method for article submission is electronic.
+All interested authors must submit their articles electronically; we do not accept hard copies (see below.)
 Manuscripts should be prepared in a word processing program (such as Microsoft Word or the free equivalent, OpenOffice) and formatted in much the same way a physical manuscript should be.
 Be sure to include your name, address, word count, and the title of the article in the document.
 (Identifying information will be removed when it is sent for peer review.)
 The proper file type to output is .doc, .docx, or .rtf if possible.
 If you use a different word processing program, ask your editor what file type you should submit.
 Be sure you keep a backup copy of your work in case of computer failure.